Norman Shumway

 Norman Edward Shumway (February 9, 1923 – February 10, 2006) was a pioneer of heart surgery at Stanford University.
 He was the 67th president of the American Association for Thoracic Surgery and the first to perform an adult human to human heart transplantation in the United States.

 Early life

 Shumway was born in Kalamazoo, Michigan and brought up as an only child by his parents Norman Edward Shumway and Laura Irene Van der Vliet who ran the dairy in Jackson, Michigan.
 At school he was a key member of the debating team which won the state debating contest.
-In 1941, he entered the University of Michigan and remained there for one year as an undergraduate law student until he was drafted by the Army in 1943, which sent him to John Tarleton Agricultural College in Stephenville, Texas for engineering training.
-He then underwent Army Specialized Training, which included nine months of pre-medical training at Baylor University, followed by enrollment at Vanderbilt University for medical school.
+He graduated from Jackson High School in the summer of 1941 and, in the fall of that year, he entered the University of Michigan where he remained for one year as an undergraduate law student until he was drafted by the Army in 1943.
+He was sent to John Tarleton Agricultural College in Stephenville, Texas for engineering training and then underwent Army Specialized Training, which included nine months of pre-medical training at Baylor University, followed by enrollment at Vanderbilt University for medical school.
 He received his M.D. from Vanderbilt in 1949.